vedsoni7455/Practical1/README.md

-# My Practical1 for DEVOPS
+# My practical1 of DEVOPS